 and music stands

 the few pieces of iron, earthen and

 to belong to the widow

 the entire linen

 one hardwood chest with drawers two travel

-There are of course still some unanswered questions concerning Franz Hofdemel, but who his wife's piano teacher was, is really not the most pressing among them.
+There are of course still some unanswered questions concerning Franz Hofdemel, but who his wife's piano teacher was is really not the most pressing among them.
 Where was Hofdemel born?
 Where and when did he and Magdalena Pokorny (b.
 27 June 1766 in Brno) get married?
 Although his wedding is not registered in the records of the Brno Cathedral, this issue could easily be cleared up with an internet access and the necessary amount of diligence.
 Baur's musings concerning the possible date of birth of Hofdemel's daughter Theresia (p.
-499) are moot, because in the age of the World Wide Web it takes less than five minutes to figure out that this child was born on 6 January 1791.
+499) are moot, because in the age of digitized church records it takes less than five minutes to figure out that this child was born on 6 January 1791.